-Criteria Group Potential Impacts Proposed Mitigation and Monitoring Net I Effects coroner shall notify the Registrar, Ontario Ministry of Public and Business Service Delivery, which administers provisions of that Act related to burial sites.
+Criteria Group Potential Impacts Proposed Mitigation and Monitoring Net Effects previously undiscovered archaeological resources during disposition of the remains, in accordance with Ontario Regulation 30/11 the construction. coroner shall notify the Registrar, Ontario Ministry of Public and Business Service Delivery, which administers provisions of that Act related to burial sites.
 In situations where human remains are associated with archaeological resources, the Ministry of Citizenship and Multiculturalism should also be notified (at archaeology@ontario.ca) to ensure that the archaeological site is not subject to unlicensed alterations which would be a contravention of the Ontario Heritage Act.
-Should deeply buried archaeological deposits be found during construction activities, the Ontario Ministry of Citizenship and Multiculturalism must be notified immediately (at archaeology@ontario.ca).